-PVDF is used in architecture, chemical processes, electricity, electronics, and photovoltaic panels.
+PVDF is used in architectural and anticorrosion coatings, electric cables, photovoltaic panels, lithium-ion batteries, and membranes for water treatment.
 The Group is joint world leader in this product (2), with Solvay as its main competitor.
+In the coming years, growth rate could average 7% a year (1).